What is MuleSoft?

 Basically, not only will you be able to connect all of your apps, but you can connect them to your on-premise systems as well.
 This is because the AnyPoint Platform architecture was created so that the data can flow pretty much anywhere it is.
 You can do pretty much anything you need inside as far as integrations are concerned.
 Even if you have applications created with disparate technologies, you can still use the Anypoint Platform to connect them if needed.

-MuleSoft AnyPoint Platform features provide new insights about your customers, streamline processes and decrease the time to market for new products.
+MuleSoft AnyPoint Platform provides new insights about your customers, streamlines and automates business processes and decreases the time to market for new products.

 Mulesoft connectors: Mule ESB (Mule Enterprise Service Bus)